-Due to the specific subject and the background of WGA Members a consultation to geostatistical experts of National Statistical Institutes was designed.
-The Questionnaire for Statisticians was designed during June-September of 2016 and presented at the European Forum of Geostatistics 2016 Conference in Paris (15-17 of November 2016).
-The questionnaire collected information about the main statistical units: their availability, uptodateness, scale and quality issues and if each national expert considered any statistical units as core data, according the GGIM context and aims.
-NUTS, Urban Areas, Grid of 1Km side and smaller, Enumeration Districts and Postal Codes are surveyed in detail.
-Tempo, metadata and quality issues were also included and other proposals or comments were asked for.
+Due to the specific subject and the background of WGA Members a consultation to geostatistical experts of National Statistical Institutes was decided.
+The Questionnaire for Statisticians was designed during June-September of 2016 and presented at the European Forum of Geography and Statistics 2016 Conference in Paris (15-17 of November 2016).
+The questionnaire collected information about the main statistical units: their availability, up-to-dateness, scale and quality issues and if each national expert considered any statistical units as core data, according the GGIM context and aims.
+NUTS, Urban Areas, Grid of 1Km side and smaller, Enumeration Districts and Postal Codes were surveyed in detail.
+Temporal aspects, metadata and quality issues were also included and other proposals or comments were asked for.